 Health & Wellness

 Some illnesses affect humans, as well as our pets.
 Pink eye, a common eye infection, happens to be one of those conditions.
-However, it’s called conjunctivitis in cats and occurs when the membrane that lines cats’ eyes becomes inflamed, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+However, it’s called conjunctivitis in cats and occurs when the membrane that lines cats’ eyes becomes inflamed, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 Unfortunately, this condition is easily spreadable among pets.
 That’s why we’re sharing the most common causes and treatment options to help your best friend feel better.